ckernan/SuperMario-RPG/README.md

 # Super Mario RPG

 Super Mario themed role playing game that allows player to chose a character and battle the remaining enemy characters until they are all defeated or until the player's health points reach 0 or below.
+Access the deployed app [here](https://ckernan.github.io/SuperMario-RPG/).

 ## How it works